VirtoCommerce/vc-docs/platform/user-guide/docs/white-labeling/overview.md

 * **Custom Domain**: Assign a custom domain with the organization to allow branding activation on the first visit.
 * **Automated Favicon Generation**: The module uses Virto Commerce Image Tools module for favicon generation.

-The diagram below illustrates the functionality of the GDPR module:
+The diagram below illustrates the functionality of the White Labeling module:

 ![Key entitites](media/key-entities.png)